Lake Michigan Drifter Studies

-GVSU's drifter is an modified Eddie Drifter which has a low profile in the water and has "sails" that extent 1m below the water surface to "catch" the water currents.
+GVSU's drifter is a modified Eddie Drifter which has a low profile in the water and has "sails" that extent 1m below the water surface to "catch" the water currents.
 This design allows the drifter to move only with surface currents in the lake and not the wind.
 The drifter is tracked with a GPS transmitter mounted at its top.
 Position data during its drift are used to develop imagery of how surface currents are influenced by other environmental factors such as wind, water temperature, and water mass.
 One question that can be asked is how does the movement of the drifter relate to modeled surface currents.
-NOAA GLERL has a nice web site with information on past and future surface currents which can be seen at http://www.glerl.noaa.gov/res/glcfs/glcfs.php?lake=m&ext=sfcur&type=N&hr=-1.
+NOAA GLERL has a nice website with information on past and future surface currents which can be seen at https://www.glerl.noaa.gov/res/glcfs/glcfs.php?lake=m&ext=sfcur&type=N&hr=-1.

-For more information on our drifter program and drifter data, contact Scott Kendall at email@example.com.
+For more information on our drifter program and drifter data, contact Scott Kendall at [email protected].

 Deployment 2 in Mid-Central Lake Michigan (November 8-26, 2012)

 On November 8th, 2012, GVSU launched the drifter in mid-central Lake Michigan on a trip out to GVSU MAREC's wind buoy.
 This buoy is anchored at this part of the lake and measure winds using a sophisticated laser sensor.
 We will be able to compare wind direction from this buoy to the track of the drifter.
 A location fix was obtained every 2 hours and its path can be viewed on the map below.
 On November 26th, the drifter washed up on the beach near Little Sable Point Lighthouse